Studio Web Integration¶

 Publishing¶

-Once your coded agent is in Studio Web, publishing works the same as any other project.
+Once your project is in Studio Web, publishing works the same as any other project.
 Click Publish in Studio Web and it will be packaged and deployed through the standard workflow.

 Running and Debugging¶

-Your agent can be run both in the cloud (via Studio Web) and locally using the CLI.
+Your project can be run both in the cloud (via Studio Web) and locally using the CLI.

 Running Locally¶